-- The map of local SIR estimates will be prepared for datasets whe both population and cancer incidence datasets will have geocoded data to an x and y coordinates of the residence. - The same set of grid points will be used as in the floating weighted averages method. - Starting parameters for preparing maps with floating weighted averages method are: - $\circ$ Dmin = 1km, Dmax = 15km with step 1km until predetermined minimum population is reached. - Minimum population requirement is 5,000. - After investigation of the resulting maps, the parameters will be adjusted and new maps prepared.
+- The map of local SIR estimates will be prepared for datasets whe both population and cancer incidence datasets will have geocoded data to an x and y coordinates of the residence. - The same set of grid points will be used as in the floating weighted averages method. - Starting parameters for preparing maps with floating weighted averages method are: - \circ D{min} = 1km, D{max} = 15km with step 1km until predetermined minimum population is reached. - Minimum population requirement is 5,000. - After investigation of the resulting maps, the parameters will be adjusted and new maps prepared.
 Same parameters will be used when preparing ASR and SIR maps with Finnish smoothing method for the same dataset. - SIR values for grid points will be categorised into classes for mapping purpose. - R and ArcGIS will be used for analyses and mapping.

-4. ADJUSTING FOR COVARIATES
+5. SPATIAL ANALYSIS: ADJUSTING FOR COVARIATES

-Ecological analysis is defined as the assessment of the associations between disease incidence (eg, suicide) and variables of interest (eg, social or environmental covariates).
+Ecological analysis is defined as the assessment of the associations between disease incidence (e.g., suicide) and variables of interest (e.g., social or environmental covariates).
 These variables in an ecological analysis are defined on aggregated groups of individuals rather than the individuals themselves.
 The reason for focusing on the comparison of groups rather than individuals is that individual-level data on the joint distribution of two or more variables within each group are usually missing.
 Therefore, an ecological study may be considered to be based on an incomplete design.

 Socioeconomic problems are now seen as health problems that must be addressed to ensure that everyone has an equal chance for a healthy life.
-By following the Townsend philosophy of relative deprivation and its extension to population level on an ecological scale, a European Deprivation Index (EDI) was proposed by two French teams in 2012.
+By following the Townsend philosophy of relative deprivation and its extension to population level on an ecological scale, the EDI was proposed as a measure of socio-economic inequalities comparable between different countries.